jpconstantineau/ErgoTravel/BuildInstructions.md

 Install all diodes on top side.

 Black line on the diode lines up with the square pad and white line on the PCB silkscreen, bend the legs and push it through.

 ![diodes](/images/diodes.png)

 Bands must match the bands on the silkscreen.

 Take care that the diodes stay outside the switch footprints.
 This should be easy since there is lots of room in between switches.

-If diodes are on the other side, it should still work finel; however, there is a diode under the pro micro and the presence of the diode may prevent the pro micro to be installed properly.
+If diodes are on the other side, it should still "work" fine; however, there is a diode under the pro micro and the presence of the diode may prevent the pro micro to be installed properly.

 ### Step 4: Install the resistors
 If you are working on the Master Half, install the resistors near the top, on the top side.

 PLACE IMAGE HERE

 If you are working on the slave side, continue to the next step.
 The slave side does not have resistors.
 If resistors are on installed the slave instead of the master, it should still work fine.